IoT is like many of the acronyms in the proptech world: you know it’s important but you don’t quite know what it means.

 This is data so vast that traditional data processing software can’t process it.
 The three Vs of big data are volume, velocity and variety.
 This means that Big Data is large in quantity, travels and changes quickly, and doesn’t fit the traditional measures of data.
 Think of Big Data as that processed by machines and ‘small data’ as that processed by people.

 A smart city is an urban area that utilises Big Data generated from sensors to continually improve efficiency.
 This could be traffic lights that react to the level of traffic to improve the flow, or solar panels on buildings that control internal heating systems.

-It’s been hard to ignore the rise of Amazon’s Alexa device, but smart homes encompass much more than voice command technology.
+It’s been hard to ignore the rise of Amazon’s Alexa, but smart homes encompass much more than voice command technology.
 A fully smart home may have CCTV, heating, lighting and entertainment devices linked up to be pre-programmed or controlled remotely, with the intention of improving efficiency.
-These devices may even learn which ambient conditions are preferred and when.
+These devices may even learn through Artificial Intelligence which ambient conditions are preferred and when.

 Similar to mathematical optimisation, machine learning really means computers adapting their output after processing results to produce the best response next time.
 Machine learning can assist in building maintenance by predicting potential causes of system failure.

 Protocols are the networks used to connect smart devices together as an alternative to a standard broadband Internet connection.
 This could be 4G or Bluetooth, or one of the protocols created specifically for IoT such as Z-Wave, which is designed for smart home equipment.

 This refers to environments that are responsive to the needs and routines of the people who use them.
 Ambient intelligence is becoming particularly relevant in relation to modern office space as landlords compete to deliver the most efficient and friendly experience for tenant customers.